A Centenarian Bounty Is a Reward for Irish Citizens Who Reach 100 Years of Age

 Apply for Centenarian Bounty outside Ireland

-If you reside outside Ireland you will be asked to contact your Irish diplomatic mission or the Department of Foreign Affairs so they can verify that the person is eligible for this prize.
+If the recipient reside outside Ireland they will be asked to contact their Irish diplomatic mission or the Department of Foreign Affairs so they can verify that the person is eligible for this prize.

-You can send the complete application form to your nearest embassy or consulate.
+They can send the complete application form to their nearest embassy or consulate.

-Or alternatively you can forward an application to:
+Or alternatively they can forward an application form to: